 What to eat to speed healing

-To accelerate the healing process of the skin, you should consume foods rich in antioxidants and anti-inflammatory compounds, such as omega-3.
-Among the most antioxidant foods are: tomatoes, red fruits, citrus fruits like orange and acerola, and herbs such as garlic, onion and saffron.
+To speed the healing process of the skin, you should consume foods rich in antioxidants and anti-inflammatory compounds, such as omega-3.
+Among the most antioxidant foods are tomatoes, red fruits, citrus fruits like orange, and herbs such as garlic, onion and saffron.

-Anti-inflammatory foods are those rich in good fats such as nuts, avocados, salmon, tuna, sardines, olive oil, peanuts, flaxseed, chia seeds, and sesame.
-In addition, taking 1 to 2 cups of anti-inflammatory teas can also help in the healing process, and you may use herbs like chamomile, ginger and rosemary.
+Anti-inflammatory foods are those rich in good fats such as nuts, avocado, salmon, tuna, sardines, olive oil, peanuts, flaxseed, chia seeds, and sesame seeds.
+In addition, drinking 1 to 2 cups of anti-inflammatory teas can also help in the healing process, and you may use herbs like chamomile, ginger and rosemary.

-In addition to having some cautions with the food you eat to ensure proper skin renewal due to the tattoo, you also need to take other cautions like washing the region with antiseptic soap for at least 2 weeks, avoid sunbathing and not going to the sea or a pool for at least 2 months, otherwise the skin where the tattoo was done may become irritated and an inflammation may develop.
+In addition to taking care with the food you eat to ensure proper skin renewal due to the tattoo, you also need to take other precautions like washing the region with antiseptic soap for at least 2 weeks, avoiding sunbathing and not going in the sea or a pool for at least 2 months, otherwise the skin where the tattoo was done may become irritated and an inflammation may develop.

-Finally, you should do the tattoo in a reliable place, that is certified and in which the material used during the procedure is totally sterilized, as this is essential to avoid the transmission of diseases such as hepatitis and AIDS.
+Finally, you should have the tattoo done in a reliable place, one that is certified and in which the material used during the procedure is totally sterilized, as this is essential to avoid the transmission of diseases such as hepatitis and AIDS.